Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 ---

 The DDD Starter Modelling Process is an excellent guide when iterating through the design process.
-[It's recommended](https://github.com/ddd-crew/ddd-starter-modelling-process/blob/master/README.md#when-to-use-the-ddd-starter-modelling-process) when big changes have happened or are planned for your software systems or, when there are changes in terms of personnel.
+This process [is recommended](https://github.com/ddd-crew/ddd-starter-modelling-process/blob/master/README.md#when-to-use-the-ddd-starter-modelling-process) when big changes have happened, are planned, or when there are changes in terms of personnel.
 Some good examples: major programme of work, beginning brownfield migration, re-organising teams, etc.

-I have been using Bytesize Architecture Sessions in a few of the sections of the DDD modelling process, this write up highlights some of the hows and whys and focuses on the [Discovery](https://github.com/ddd-crew/ddd-starter-modelling-process/blob/master/README.md#discover) section of the starter process.
+I have been using Bytesize Architecture Sessions in a few of the sections of the DDD modelling process, this write up highlights the hows and whys and focuses on the [Discovery](https://github.com/ddd-crew/ddd-starter-modelling-process/blob/master/README.md#discover) section of the starter process.

 ![DDD Starter Modelling Process]( {{site.images}}/2026/ddd-crew-modelling-process--circles.png) [DDD Starter Modelling Process by DDD-Crew](https://github.com/ddd-crew/ddd-starter-modelling-process)

+Discovery is about sharing domain knowledge.
 When domain knowledge is shared widely, the team builds a collective understanding that leads to software aligned with the domain and capable of evolving with the business.
 Discovery is an enabling step that opens the door for more team members to bring forward innovation for the product.

 ## The Discovery Step